-The hall announced Tuesday its 2017 slate of inductees.
+The hall announced in March its 2017 slate of inductees.
 This year, six broadcasters will be inducted along with four broadcasting “pioneers” and a Community Service Award honoree.

 SOCIAL MEDIA: Follow Jim Otte on Facebook.

-The ten inductees will be honored at a ceremony at the Marriott at the University of Dayton on Sept.
-21.
+The 10 inductees will be honored at a ceremony at the Marriott at the University of Dayton tonight.

 These honorees are: